IMAGE CROPPER

 You likely enabled Lock.
 Lock disables resizing so the crop stays fixed.
 Click Unlock to resize again.

-I locked the crop size, but can I still move the box?
+I locked the crop size — can I still move the box?

-Yes — that’s the point of Lock.
-The crop size stays fixed, but you can drag the crop box around the image to frame the area you want.
+Yes.
+Lock keeps the crop size fixed, but you can drag the crop box around the image to frame the area you want.

 A preset is bigger than my image.
 What happens?